benhoyt/cdnupload/README.rst

 Introduction
 ============

-cdnupload uploads your website’s static files to a CDN with a content-based hash in the filename, giving great caching while avoiding versioning issues.
+cdnupload uploads your website’s static files to a CDN with a content-based hash in the filenames, giving great caching while avoiding versioning issues.

+.. container:: read-online
+    :name: read-online

     Read this documentation online for best results: https://cdnupload.com/docs

 Multi-licensing